 Given the choice of leaving his wounded on the field to die, or waiting, with almost no ammunition remaining, for the Mexicans to kill them with artillery fire and bayonets, Fannin and his officers finally decided that they should try to save the wounded and maybe even the entire force of 300 men.
 One imagines that rarely was the tension between honor and humanity so great as it was during the deliberations among Fannin and his men.

 I believe that both men deserve our respect for rising above the impulses of the age to fashion an imperfect compromise meant to save lives.
-But, because they made a pragmatic 21st century decision on a 19th century battlefield, their efforts to save lives, and the efforts of Francita Alavez, the real Angel of Goliad, and others on the Mexican side, have not received the respect that they deserve, either during their own age or during the complex, ambiguous age their actions anticipated, our own.
+But, because they made a pragmatic 21st century decision on a 19th century battlefield, their efforts to save lives and the efforts of Francita Alavez, the real Angel of Goliad, and others on the Mexican side, have not received the respect that they deserve, either during their own age or during the complex, ambiguous age their actions anticipated, namely our own.

 If the Alamo was a glorious sacrifice in the cause of freedom, then Goliad was a bold if risky gambit in the cause of peace.
 While we honor those who were killed in Goliad 176 years ago, let us honor as well what men and women on both sides tried to do before the slaughter of Fannin and almost all of his men took place on Palm Sunday, 1836.
 The deepest tragedy of Goliad was that the risky gambit succeeded only for a few.

-So this is what my fascination with the dialogue between James Bonham, the Alamo courier, and James Fannin, the commander at Goliad, has wrought: a desire to sort out the passions of the Age, to find out not only what the men might have said, but to discover, through fiction and research, why they said what they said, and to glimpse some of the cultural currents in their historic moment.
+So this is what my fascination with the dialogue between James Bonham, the Alamo courier, and James Fannin, the commander at Goliad, has wrought: a desire to sort out the passions of the Age, to find out not only what the men might have said, but to discover, through fiction and research, why they said what they said, and to glimpse some of the cultural currents in their historical moment.

 Finally, I want to return to Sam Houston, and his fascination with Homer’s Iliad.
 The first two lines of the Iliad are these: